New York Mortgage Trust, Inc. [NYMT] – Is this a dead cat bounce or the beginning of a bull run?

 This company’s Return on Total Capital is 0.80, and its Return on Invested Capital has reached 0.70%.
 Its Return on Equity is 9.57, and its Return on Assets is 0.77.
 These metrics suggest that this New York Mortgage Trust, Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

-What about valuation?
-This company’s Total Debt to EBITDA Value is 30.53.
 The Enterprise Value to Sales for this firm is now 20.64, and its Total Debt to Enterprise Value stands at 0.93.
-New York Mortgage Trust, Inc. [NYMT] has a Price to Book Ratio of 1.03, a Price to Cash Flow Ratio of 35.92 and P/E Ratio of 13.75.
+New York Mortgage Trust, Inc. [NYMT] has a Price to Book Ratio of 1.03, a Price to Cash Flow Ratio of 35.92 and P/E Ratio of 13.44.
 These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.

 Shifting the focus to workforce efficiency, New York Mortgage Trust, Inc. [NYMT] earns $13,242,833 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 12.63 and its Total Asset Turnover is 0.04.